sassafrastech/gather-docs/features/billing.md

 * Automated [statement generation](/assets/screenshots/accounts-index.png) and emailing
 * Ability to [adjust meal signups](/assets/screenshots/finalize-meal.png) at time of finalizing to accommodate late signups
 * Cooks can receive a credit in lieu of reimbursement for grocery expenses
-* Adjustable, per-user credit limits
+* Adjustable, per-household credit limits